Best Cheltenham betting offers: Free bet promos for Day Two

 Slade Steel, Gaelic Warrior and State Man were among the winners on the first day of racing at the 2024 Cheltenham Festival.

-We now look ahead to Day Two and there’s still time to take up one of the many Cheltenham betting offers that have been released for the festival.
+We're now on with Day Two and there’s still time to take up one of the many Cheltenham betting offers that have been released for the festival.

 Below, we’ve cherry-picked some of the best promotions and summarised the terms in this article.